 Under these lease arrangements, letters of credit were arranged by the Group and the Corporation to secure the lease obligations.
-During the year, a letter of credit arranged under one of the seven lease arrangements expired and the Group and the Corporation acquired other financial assets as replacement to pledge against the lease obligations (see note 20).
+In 2012, a letter of credit arranged under one of the seven lease arrangements expired and the Group and the Corporation acquired other financial assets as replacement to pledge against the lease obligations (see note 19).

-(f) In compliance with IAS 16 and HKAS 16 which require an annual review of the estimated useful lives of fixed assets, a review of the estimated useful lives of all major fixed asset categories was undertaken by inhouse engineers of MTRCL during the year.
-As a result, the depreciation charge for the year increased by \$134 million.
+(f) In compliance with IAS 16 and HKAS 16 which require an annual review of the estimated useful lives of fixed assets, a review of the estimated useful lives of all major fixed asset categories was undertaken by in-house engineers of MTRCL during the year.
+As a result, the depreciation charge for the year increased by \$41 million.